Sleep, stress and recovery

 • Rare: liver toxicity (case reports; stop if jaundice or RUQ pain).

-• Vivid dreams in some people.
+• Vivid dreams reported anecdotally by some users.

 Common questions